-Mountainous limestone karst backdrops envelop luminous green rice fields, whilst the Nam Song river snakes confidently through the town.
+Mountainous limestone karst backdrops envelop luminous green rice fields, whilst the Nam Song River snakes confidently through the town.
 The lushness is also one of the advantages of travelling in the wet season.

 A backpacker haven and renown as a party town, Vang Vieng is firmly concreted on the tourist destination map when visiting Laos.

-This small town offers a plethora of activities from treks, tubing, kayaking (also river rapids during the wet), walks, caving, experiencing the Blue Lagoon, zip-lining, mountain biking, hot-air ballooning, and rock climbing.
+This small town offers a plethora of activities from treks, tubing, kayaking, river rapids (during the wet), walks, caving, experiencing the Blue Lagoon, zip-lining, mountain biking, hot-air ballooning, and rock climbing.

-Personally, I preferred this town when it was just a mere sleepy village, back in 1989; such a different and raw place!
+Personally, I preferred this town when it was just a mere sleepy village, back in 1989 – such a different and raw place!

 C.I.A.
 Air Strip